ICHEC-learn/ichec-template/README.md

 Any files which are not included in the above should be tested in the `ichec-template` repository before continuing.

-To create a new repository from this template and to ensure you ahve your own copy, follow the instructions outlined below:
+To create a new repository from this template and to ensure you have your own copy, follow the instructions outlined below:

 1. Select **Use this template**
 2. Select **ICHEC-learn** as the owner then call the repo something memorable (e.g. intro-to-linux), and give a description